tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 `
 web3.eth.getBlock('latest')
 `

 # Getting testnet ETH

 Before you can run a validator you need to have at least 1500 testnet ETH.
 You can get testet ETH from a faucet or earn it by mining.

 ## Faucet

 Currently in the process of obtaining testnet ETH from a faucet.
 More to come.
+It appears that there is no faucet for the Casper FFG testnet at this early stage and therefore there are two ways to obtain Casper FFG testnet ETH.
+Firstly by mining, or secondly by asking.

 ## Mining

 The following command will start your node mining for ETH.
-If you have problems stopping and starting the docker process please see Appendix A at the end of this document.

 `
 make run-node mine_percent=90 bootstrap_node=enode://d3260a710a752b926bb3328ebe29bfb568e4fb3b4c7ff59450738661113fb21f5efbdf42904c706a9f152275890840345a5bc990745919eeb2dfc2c481d778ee@54.167.247.63:30303